ctrlaltd1337ed/unraid-templates/README.md

 3. Deploy and customize as needed.

 ## Contributing
-If you have improvements or new templates to add, feel free to submit a pull request or open an issue..
+If you have improvements or bug fixes for my containers, feel free to submit a pull request or open an issue.